Are German Shepherds Good Family Dogs?

 • Scent-based games

-Health Problems in German Shepherds
+Common Health Issues in German Shepherds

 Hip and Elbow Dysplasia